brko5178/brko5178.github.io/README.md

       This week I will continue working on my website github page and start focusing in on what my project will look at.

 # Week 3:
       Last week I really decided what to do my project on.
 I would like to look at correlations between success in school and substance use particularly in the group of kids who are labeled "gifted" or "talented".
 I will         also be using the ABCD Study data I have access to.

       This week I woked on and turned in my project proposal which outlined the project, my goals, what I will personally get out of it, and measurable acheivements for the project.

       A relatively short update this week, but I plan to start wokring on the project in the upcoming week which will have a more substantive update!

+# Week 4:
+      Last week I completed my project proposal and submitted it for review and zeroed in on what I want to focus on for my research project.

+      This week, I peer reviewed other projects in the class and reviewed my own feedback.
+I have tweaked my research question and will be focusing on children who are in gifted and talented programs in school, thier sucesss in school, and if there is any correlation in their success in school with the use of drugs and alcohol.
+My hypothesis is that students labeled gifted and talented who do not do well in school will have increased subsatance use compared to gited and talented students who do succeed in school.
+It may also be a good idea to compare students who are not in gifted and talented programs as well.
+This week I also started looking into the drove ABCD data.
+      My biggest blocker is all of the datasets do not have easy-to-read names, so I have been emailing with a colleague who works in processing the data to point me in the direction I need.